Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 Tips for setting up your abandoned cart emails

-• Send a second abandoned cart email 48 hours after a customer has abandoned their cart, addressing common objections that might be keeping them from checking out.
+- Send a second abandoned cart email 48 hours after a customer has abandoned their cart, addressing common objections that might keep them from checking out.

 2) Send customers personalized product recommendations

 Automated email marketing is a great way to present would-be and current customers with personalized recommendations that pique their interest.
-It pays off: According to Barilliance, average order value (AOV) increases by 369% when prospects engage with a single product recommendation.
+It pays off: According to Barilliance, average order value (AOV) increases by 369% when prospects use a single product recommendation.

-In addition to helping you form more robust customer relationships, product recommendation emails can help you upsell or cross-sell a new product to the customers most likely to buy them.
+In addition to helping you form more robust customer relationships, product recommendation emails can help you upsell or cross-sell a new product to the customers most likely to buy it.

 Goals for product recommendation emails

 The goal of product recommendation emails is twofold.
-One, product recommendation emails encourage repeat purchases from customers who have already given your online store the stamp of approval.
+First, they encourage repeat purchases from customers who have already approved your online store.
 Tracking clicks and conversions on each recommendation is an excellent way to evaluate these emails.

 Tips for setting up your product recommendation emails

-• Constantly tailor your product recommendation emails to the customer’s specific purchase data.
-You could suggest products that complement their purchase, products similar to their purchase, products other people purchased after viewing the original product, and so on.
+- Constantly tailor your product recommendation emails to the customer’s purchase data.
+You could suggest products that complement their purchase, similar products, products other people purchased after viewing the original product, and so on.

 3) Automate discount emails based on customer behavior

-Strategically sending discounts is one of the most popular ways to utilize automated email marketing.
-According to Adoric, 44% of consumers check branded emails for discounts and other valuable offers.
+Strategically sending discounts is one of the most popular automated email marketing methods.
+According to Adoric, 44% of consumers check branded emails for deals and other valuable offers.

-To really capitalize on the benefits of discount emails, though, your offers should be triggered based on customer behavior.
-If a customer has been browsing a specific product, for example, you could send them a discount code as a welcome.
+To capitalize on the benefits of discount emails, your offers should be triggered based on customer behavior.
+For example, if a customer has been browsing a specific product, you could send them a discount code as a welcome.

 As we touched on above, you can also send discount codes to customers who have abandoned their cart or on their previous purchases.
-It’s also common to automate discount emails to send if a certain amount of time has elapsed since a customer’s last purchases, whether it’s two weeks or two months.
+Automating discount emails is expected if a certain amount of time has elapsed since a customer’s last purchase, whether two weeks or two months.
 There are endless possibilities when it comes to tailoring discounts.

 Goals for discount emails

 The goal of a discount email is simple: to encourage conversions by offering customers savings on the products they’re most interested in.
-This makes tracking the success of your discount emails as simple as monitoring the conversion rate and click-through rate of the discount emails you send out.
-You can also look at average order value (AOV) and customer lifetime value (CLV) to see how discounts impact overall spending.
+Tracking the success of your discount emails is as simple as monitoring the conversion and click-through rates.
+You can also look at average order value (AOV) and customer lifetime value (CLV) to see how discounts

 Tips for setting up discount emails

-• Discount emails that are triggered based on specific customer behaviors are much more effective than generic discount emails that are sent en masse to your entire email list.
+- Discount emails triggered based on specific customer behaviors are much more effective than generic discount emails sent en masse to your entire email list.

-• Sending discount emails to customers who have already purchased a product from your store is a great way to reward your loyal customers and encourage their repeat business.
+- Sending discount emails to customers who have already purchased a product from your store is a great way to reward loyal customers and encourage their repeat business.

 4) Greet and excite new customers with an automated welcome series

-Welcome emails that greet your new subscribers have an average open rate of 50%, making their open rate 86% higher than standard newsletters.
-Wordstream reports that are 320% more revenue is attributed to welcome emails compared to other promotional emails.
+Welcome emails that greet your new subscribers have an average open rate of 50%, 86% higher than standard newsletters.
+Wordstream reports 320% more revenue is attributed to welcome emails than other promotional emails.

-Simply saying hello to new subscribers and providing product highlights is an excellent way to get them excited about what your store has to offer and let them know that you’re happy to have them in the fold.
-It’s also a prime opportunity to offer welcome discounts, planting the seeds for their first or next purchase.
+Simply saying hello to new subscribers and providing product highlights is an excellent way to get them excited about your store’s offers and let them know you’re happy to have them in the fold.
+It’s also a prime opportunity to provide welcome discounts, planting the seeds for their first or next purchase.

 Goals for automated welcome emails

 The ultimate goal of a welcome email series is to convert subscribers into loyal, paying customers.
-This makes conversion rate an important factor to consider when sending out these emails.
+Therefore, the conversion rate is an essential factor to consider when sending these emails.

 Beyond this, welcome emails are also a great way to let your audience know the benefit of engaging with your messages (discounts, exclusive sales, first looks at products, etc.) and make them more likely to open subsequent emails.
 So, the open rate is an important metric to watch.